alphagov/govuk-import-export-prototype/start/find-overseas-business-opportunities-experimental-sg.markdown

 You local International Trade team can help you find overseas customers by:

 - helping you prepare for a [trade show or overseas market visit](https://www.events.ukti.gov.uk) (sometimes grants are available)
 - arranging introductions to potential overseas buyers, agents and distributors (there’s a charge for this service)

 [Contact your local International Trade team](http://www.uktiofficefinder.ukti.gov.uk/contactSearch.html) to find out more.

 ^[Get help researching export markets](/answer/choosing-export-market-ukti-experimental-sg.html) if you’re not sure which overseas markets to focus on.^

+You can also get help through the [trade show access programme](https://www.gov.uk/guidance/tradeshow-access-programme).
+If you're eligible to apply, contact your event organiser.

 ## Get help winning business from major overseas projects